shu-z/svaba_cwl/README.md

  - *regionBED*: regions to run, BED file
  - *regionstring*: regions to run, Samtools-style string

-Additional optional inputs are included in the CWL and not described here.
+Additional optional inputs used by SvABA are included in the CWL and not described here.

 ### Expected outputs: